Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Most people become eligible for Original Medicare when they turn 65.
 But coverage is also available to younger people if they have a qualifying disability.
 Eligibility begins once they have been receiving Social Security disability benefits for two years.
 Younger people are also eligible if they’ve been diagnosed with Amyotrophic Lateral Sclerosis (ALS) or end-stage renal disease (ESRD).
 (See our article about Medicare eligibility based on ALS or ESRD.)

-As of April 2023, nearly 66 million people were enrolled in Medicare (roughly 34 million in Original Medicare and 32 million in Medicare Advantage).
-Of those enrollees, about 7.7 million were under 65 and eligible due to a disability, ALS, or ESRD.
-The other 58 million people were 65 or older.
+As of June 2024, more than 67.5 million people were enrolled in Medicare (roughly 33 million in Original Medicare and 34 million in Medicare Advantage).
+Of those enrollees, more than 7 million were under 65 and eligible due to a disability, ALS, or ESRD.
+The other 60 million people were 65 or older.2

 What does Original Medicare cover?